nataliebenjes/Uncle-Iro-s-Tea-Shop/README.md

 If you have any feedback, suggestions, or need support, please feel free to reach out via GitHub.

-Enjoy using the Uncle Iro's Tea Shop Inventory Tracker!
+Enjoy using the Uncle Iroh's Tea Shop Inventory Tracker!

 **Happy Brewing!** 🍵